makerdao/mips/mip2.md

 ### MIP2c1: Interim Phase 1

-**Interim Phase 1 commences with the ratification of this MIP.
+**Interim Phase 1 commences when the governance timing vote elects that the initial MIPs should proceed with the ratification vote.
 During Interim Phase 1, the following logic overrides that defined in MIP0:**
 1. The Feedback Period and Frozen Period defined in MIP0 are ignored for both MIPs and Subproposals.
-2. Multiple MIPs can be voted in with a single vote.
+2. Multiple MIPs and Subproposals and can be voted in with a single vote.
 	-  Before the vote, alternatives to the MIPs within the MIP Set can be proposed if they interface correctly with all the other MIPs within the Set.

 **During Interim Phase 1, the following additional logic is applied to the MIPs process defined in MIP0:**
-- A single vote approves or rejects all MIPs during phase 1.
+- A single vote approves or rejects all MIPs and Subproposals during phase 1.
 - If rejected, MIPs can be reintroduced to the community for another vote once the issues that resulted in its initial rejection have been addressed.

-Interim Phase 1 ends when there is a core governance framework in place and a functional collateral onboarding process.
+Interim Phase 1 ends 3 months after there is a formal a core governance framework in place and a functional collateral onboarding process.

 ---
 ### MIP2c2: Interim Phase 2